 As a psychologist, buddhist, art therapist and artist, I draw inspiration from tibetan buddhism to try to find ways that may be sustainable in the area of psychology and art

-The consequences of accumulative economic growth has its consequences on our wellbeing, and the wellbeing of other species and the planet.
+The consequences of accumulative economic growth has its consequences on our wellbeing, and the wellbeing of other species and our planet.